UTHealth Houston Emergency Communications

 If these communication media are out of order or do not provide adequate information, employees should call their supervisors.
-All employees and supervisors are reminded to keep home phone numbers with them at home so that they can reach each other in case of emergency.
-Supervisors should exercise their best judgment in allowing UTHealth employees to use appropriate leave time in the event of family emergencies or concerns about getting to work safely.
+All employees and supervisors are reminded to keep mobile phone numbers on hand so that they can reach each other in case of emergency.
+Supervisors should exercise their best judgment in allowing UTHealth Houston employees to use appropriate leave time in the event of family emergencies or concerns about getting to work safely.
 Employees should discuss their situation with their supervisor.

 Employees defined by their department as “essential” and employees and students with clinical obligations at hospitals and other locations should check with their supervisors.

 If the university is closed, formal classes (whether virtual or in person) will be cancelled.

-At the McGovern Medical School, third- and fourth-year students should check with their attendings for instructions.
+At the McGovern Medical School, third- and fourth-year students should check their emails regarding clinical rotation closures.

-At the School of Nursing, for master's level students in the nurse anesthesia program, if the hospital is open, the students are expected to meet their clinical obligations.
+At the Cizik School of Nursing, for master’s level students in the nurse anesthesia program, if the hospital is open, the students are expected to meet their clinical obligations.

 At the School of Public Health, anyone with clinical duties is still required to fulfill those duties.

 Essential employees have been designated by their department heads as essential to the continued performance of their department and/or the university.

 Essential employees include faculty and staff who are required to sustain clinical services and/or who are responsible for the protection of university assets.
-Essential Employees will be required to report to their designated work site during their appointed work schedule even when the institution has been officially declared closed due to adverse conditions.
-If an essential employee cannot report to work, she/he must contact her/his direct supervisor to advise of her/his situation as soon as possible.
+Essential employees will be required to report to their designated work site during their appointed work schedule even when the institution has been officially declared closed due to adverse conditions.
+If an essential employee cannot report to work, they must contact their direct supervisor to advise of the situation as soon as possible.